K2Joom/docs-matukio/new_event.md

 #### Top and Hot events

 This adds a glyphicon to the title and a CSS class in the event-list or upcoming details view to the event container (mat_top_event and mat_hot_event).
-You can use these to customize the look further.
+You can use these to customize the style even further.